AxelThevenot/Apriori_Algorithm/README.md

                 calculateConfidence(freqentSet, H1, supportData, rules, minConf)
     return rules
 ```
-As we can see there is the two functions calculateConfidence() and rulesFromConsequence() called by generateRules().
+As we can see there are two functions calculateConfidence() and rulesFromConsequence() called by generateRules().
-calculateConfidence(), which calculates the confidence of the rule and then finds out the which rules meet the minimum confidence.
+calculateConfidence(), which calculates the confidence of the rule and then finds out the rules meeting the minimum confidence.
 It takes five arguments, a frequent item set, the list H of item sets that could be the consequence of the frequent item set, the support dictionary given by the Apriori algorithm, the list of rules we want to implement and the minimum confidence we are interested in.

 ```python
 def calculateConfidence(freqentSet, H, supportData, rules, minConf=0.7):